dimkr/yodi/README.md

 * A variety of basic commands understood by the client
 * Compression of command results using [miniz](https://github.com/richgel999/miniz)
-* Packing with [papaw](github.com/dimkr/papaw), to make the client executable much smaller
 * A HTTP microservice that serves static assets like the client executable, and an installation script that can be piped to the shell in a [curl](https://curl.haxx.se/) one-liner
 * Saving of command results in a persistent database
 * Crash reporting using [krisa](github.com/dimkr/krisa)